Universality and its limits in non-Hermitian many-body quantum chaos using the Sachdev-Ye-Kitaev model: Introduction

 The theory of non-Hermitian random matrices is well developed for some universality classes corresponding to the so-called Ginibre ensembles \cite{ginibre1965}.
 However, no equivalent of the BGS conjecture is known, and so the relation between dynamics and level statistics is less clear than in the Hermitian case.
 There are also technical problems: correlations of complex eigenvalues are weakened, and the necessary unfolding of eigenvalues may be problematic~\cite{markum1999PRL,akemann2019} when the eigenvalue distribution is not radially symmetric.
 Unfolding problems have been ameliorated in the last years for short-range observables with the introduction of spectral observables such as the adjacent gap ratios \cite{atas2016} for complex spectra \cite{sa2020} that do not require unfolding.
-They have already been applied in a variety of non-Hermitian systems: phase transitions in many-body Liouvillians~\cite{rubio2021,yusipov2022,hamazaki2022,prasad2022}, non-Hermitian Anderson localization~\cite{huang2020a,luo2021,luo2021a,yan2022}, non-unitary open quantum circuits~\cite{sa2021,prosen2021}, two-color QCD~\cite{kanazawa2021}, and, more recently, the Sachdev-Ye-Kitaev (SYK) model~\cite{garcia2022,garcia2022a,sa2022PRR}.
+They have already been applied in a variety of non-Hermitian systems: phase transitions in many-body Liouvillians~\cite{rubio2021,yusipov2022,hamazaki2022,prasad2022}, non-Hermitian Anderson localization~\cite{huang2020a,luo2021,luo2021a,yan2022}, nonunitary open quantum circuits~\cite{sa2021,prosen2021}, two-color QCD at imaginary chiral chemical potential~\cite{kanazawa2021}, and, more recently, the Sachdev-Ye-Kitaev (SYK) model~\cite{garcia2022,garcia2022a,sa2022PRR}.

 Long-range spectral correlators such as the number variance~\cite{jancovici1981,fyodorov1997,lebowitz1999,garcia2002,lacroix2019,huang2020} or spectral form factor (SFF)~\cite{fyodorov1997,chan2021} have already been investigated in the context of non-Hermitian systems but there are still problems with the unfolding procedure, which is necessary, especially for the SFF, for a correct dynamical interpretation of the results.
-Moreover, the role of spectral rigidity, if any, and the determination of the time scale that signals deviations from universality are still poorly understood in quantum chaotic non-Hermitian systems.
+Moreover, the role of spectral rigidity, if any, and the determination of the timescale that signals deviations from universality are still poorly understood in quantum chaotic non-Hermitian systems.
 We aim to shed light on this problem by computing these spectral observables for the non-Hermitian SYK model~\cite{garcia2021,pengfei2021,garcia2022a,garcia2021b}.
+This model is a natural building block of Euclidean~\cite{garcia2021,garcia2022a} and Keldysh ~\cite{garcia-garcia2022keldysh} wormholes, models for Lindbladian dissipation~\cite{sa2022PRR,kulkarni2022PRB}, and entanglement dynamics~\cite{liu2021SciPost}.